 Mark is a licensed secondary history teacher who taught at Somerville High School in Somerville, MA for five years.
 Mark also served as Director of Youth Programs at the Reagle Music Theatre of Greater Boston from 2010 through 2012.
 He is also an experienced emcee, having hosted the Reagle, Stoneham Theatre (now Greater Boston Stage), New Rep and Wheelock Theatre annual fundraising galas, as well as the annual Stoneham Star Talent Show.
 In 2017 he performed at the annual Banned in Boston fundraiser gala at the House of Blues, stealing the show as “King George III” in a send-up of the popular Hamilton song; he also wrote, and rapped, a parody of “Alexander Hamilton” at the New Repertory Theatre Gala in April 2017.

 Mark works regularly as an on-camera historical expert for The Travel Channel’s Mysteries at the Museum program and is the face of the N.H.
 Community College System’s multi-platform marketing campaign, originally launched in 2014-15 and still in use as an outreach and engagement tool for increased enrollment today.

 Mark works year-round as a costumed guide on Boston’s historic Freedom Trail.
 To book a tour through the Freedom Trail Foundation, call 617-357-8300 or visit thefreedomtrail.org and request “Thomas Hutchinson III.”

-A proud member of Actors’ Equity Association (AEA), Mark currently resides in Malden, Massachusetts with his wife Amanda and three-year-old daughter Georgia.
+A proud member of Actors’ Equity Association (AEA), Mark currently resides in Malden, Massachusetts with his wife Amanda and four-year-old daughter Georgia.
 The family was featured this year in a television program on the hottest real estate zip codes in the country; watch it here!